Goblin-Egg-Studio/clack/README.md

 - LINODE_SSH_KEY (paste the entire private key content from above)
 - LINODE_PORT (`22` - optional)

+Push to `main` to deploy automatically.
+Manual dispatch is available in Actions.

 If you plan on using HTTP, not HTTPS (not recommended), and/or don't have a domain to use, then you're done!
 Otherwise, continue below (recommended):

-5) Set up domain (optional)
-If you have a domain, configure it:

-5a) In your domain registrar (GoDaddy, Namecheap, etc.):
+5) In your domain registrar (GoDaddy, Namecheap, etc.):
 - Add an A record: `your-domain.com` → `YOUR_LINODE_IP`
 - Add an A record: `www.your-domain.com` → `YOUR_LINODE_IP`

-5b) On your Linode server:
+6) On your Linode server:
 ```bash
 # Update Nginx domain
 sudo nano /etc/nginx/sites-available/clack